docs

 What does CO-22 actually require to fix?

 CO-22 means the payer believes another plan should have paid first.
-The resolution path depends on the actual situation: if the claim was submitted to the wrong primary payer, correct and resubmit to the correct primary payer, then submit the secondary claim with the primary EOB attached; if the payer's COB data is outdated (they have a prior employer plan on file that has terminated), contact the payer's COB department to update their records and resubmit; if Medicare MSP rules apply and Medicare was billed as primary, submit to the employer plan first, then submit to Medicare as secondary with the employer plan's EOB.
-FCSO Medicare CO-22 guidance describes the specific documentation required for Medicare secondary submissions.
+The fix depends on the situation.
+If the claim went to the wrong primary payer, resubmit to the correct primary, then submit the secondary claim with the primary EOB attached.
+If the payer's COB data is outdated (a terminated prior employer plan is still on file), contact the payer's COB department to update their records and resubmit.
+If MSP rules apply and Medicare was billed primary, submit to the employer plan first, then Medicare as secondary with the employer plan's EOB.
+FCSO Medicare CO-22 guidance describes the documentation required for Medicare secondary submissions.

 How often should eligibility be re-verified?

 Best practice is to verify at scheduling, again the day before the visit via batch, and again at check-in for any patient whose batch result returned an exception or whose last visit was more than 30 days prior.
-Coverage can change between scheduling and the date of service — employer plan terminations, Medicaid eligibility shifts, and Medicare Advantage plan changes all happen mid-year.
-Per CAQH 2024 Index data, the marginal cost of an electronic re-verification is about $0.34, making pre-visit re-runs economically straightforward.
+Coverage changes between scheduling and the date of service: employer plan terminations, Medicaid eligibility shifts, and Medicare Advantage plan changes all happen mid-year.
+Per CAQH 2024 Index data, an electronic re-verification costs about $0.34, so pre-visit re-runs pay for themselves.

 What should be stored from an eligibility check for audit purposes?

 Store the full 271 response, not just the displayed result.
-The raw transaction preserves the exact benefit data returned on the date of service, which becomes important when a payer denies a claim based on benefits that the 271 showed as covered, or when a patient disputes their responsibility against what the eligibility check showed at service.
-The date and time of the inquiry, the date of service the inquiry covered, and the payer identifier should all be part of the stored record.
-Regulators and payers in dispute resolution routinely ask for evidence of the eligibility check that was run before service.
+The raw transaction preserves the exact benefit data returned on the date of service.
+That matters when a payer denies a claim against benefits the 271 showed as covered, or when a patient disputes their responsibility against what the check showed at service.
+The inquiry date and time, the date of service covered, and the payer identifier all belong in the stored record.
+Regulators and payers in dispute resolution routinely ask for evidence of the eligibility check run before service.

 How current is this guide?